 - Shut down all work station and cloud accesses

 - Establish protocol and a time line for device return

 Simple deletion of employee email accounts may not be sufficient for compliance, particularly given many organizational and regulatory requirements for recorded electronic communications.
 By designating a consistent procedure and time line for the IT team to change email credentials during the employee departure process, you can lessen the risk of unauthorized access after employee departure.

-While email and cloud access are among the most common forms of information theft, CHROs should implement security procedures to prevent less-obvious forms of theft.
-PC World reports that countless employees have emailed themselves files, carried USB sticks off-site or performed other similar activities to leave their former employer with protected information in tow.
-Increased employee education, email monitoring and security may be necessary to prevent similar actions at your organization.
+While email and cloud access are among the most common forms of information theft, HR leaders should implement security procedures to prevent less-obvious forms of theft.
+Increased employee education, email monitoring and security may be necessary to prevent these actions at your organization.